 - State and Local Governments as Model Employers: Creating or expanding paid sick time and paid family and medical leave rights for government employees

-- Government Contractor Requirements around Paid Leave: Creating requirements for contractors who deal with the city or state that their workers have paid sick time and/or paid family and medical leave and covering related costs of those new requirements in the contract
+- Government Contractor Requirements around Paid Leave: Creating requirements for contractors who deal with the city or state that their workers have paid sick time and/or paid family and medical leave and covering related costs

 - Paid Leave Outreach, Education and Enforcement: Engaging in strong outreach, education, and enforcement of existing paid sick time and paid family and medical leave laws